My favorite way to explore the Colorado mountains!

 I have always had a curiosity for life, nature, and how we humans fit into the puzzle of it all, but I have not always known that being a therapist would be a source of purpose in my life.
 Right after high school, I joined the Army National Guard and served for seven years both stateside and on deployment in Afghanistan.
 This previous chapter of my life was fundamental to my growth as a person, however it also lead to a long process of reintegration.
-Meditation, yoga, therapy, and time in nature have been some of the most dominant factors that have helped me to adapt and learn how to thrive with my emotions in a way that leads to integration instead of internal conflict and division.
+Meditation, yoga, therapy, and time in nature have been some of the most transformative influences that have helped me to grow and how to work with my thoughts and emotions instead of feeling controlled by them.
 The struggle continues, but now I appreciate the struggle for continuing to provide me with new seeds of wisdom and recognize that we must accept suffering and change as constant and that we have the responsibility to choose how we respond to life instead of being stuck in reactivity.

 Being raised by a resilient single mother motivates my work with youth and families who may struggle with the obstacles of divorce or separation.
 Through my own path of adapting, healing & growth, I believe that all individuals should feel entitled to construct their own expression of masculinity or femininity in line with their own values, feelings and internal sense of knowing instead of what society may expect!
 Growing up without a male role model, I understand the difficulty men face in today’s world of mixed messages and unhealthy expectations of masculinity.
 Through my previous work in youth mentoring programs such as Colorado Youth Outdoors, CSU Campus Connections and Partner's Mentoring Youth, I have developed a passion working with adolescents and adult men to help them flourish into authentic, compassionate, & independent individuals to grow as friends, lovers, & fathers.

 Adaptive Therapy seeks to provide clients a safe space to explore their current situation with a new perspective to facilitate progress in the areas of their life where they feel stuck.
 When we can understand how humans evolved in our natural environment, we can understand how today's modern environment (e.g., fast-paced, performance driven, technology dependent, concrete jungle, socially isolated families, etc.), can bring about struggles, unhealthy habits & thoughts.
 Moreover, we believe that healthy connections with others and a balanced lifestyle (biopsychosocialecological-spiritual) combine to create holistic wellness, which helps prevent or mitigate most addictions and mental health difficulties.
 By viewing the client's concerns through a family systems approach, we can better understand how we as a family, community, and society are all interdependent.
-Unlike therapy that focuses only on the individual, this systemic approach enables us to accomplish lasting change.
-To facilitate this process, adaptive therapy utilizes a vast array of therapeutic techniques (art, play, & nature therapy etc.,) to work with clients who may struggle with traditional talk based therapy, so they can present their most authentic self.
-The inner peace we all strive to attain and maintain can become clouded and difficult to access, especially for those who feel as though they've never had it to begin with.
-Adaptive Therapy provides an ideal setting to access and cultivate a stronger connection with that inner peace so we can bring love and compassion into our external and internal worlds.
+Mark has a unique therapeutic style as a realist, who is honest and direct with clients, which merges with his sensitivity to the emotional needs of others and a patient disposition to support clients to discover deeper parts of themselves and reconnect with their inner healing potential to overcome obstacles in their lives and relationships.